Compare Insurance Quotes

 Pissed Consumer shows a similar one-star average based on 297 reviews.
 The complaints on this site are very similar to the ones seen on Consumer Affairs.

 Aetna’s low star rating on review sites is based on all customers and not only on Medicare services or plans.
 It’s not out-of-line with reviews for other major health insurance companies.
 Humana, one of the largest Medicare providers in the private insurance market, also has a one-star average.
 So does insurance giant United Healthcare.

 It’s always important to note that people are far more likely to write a negative review than a positive one; the overall number of negative reviews for Aetna isn’t all that high considering the size of the company.

-Aetna is a huge company, and will become even bigger if the Humana merger is approved, making them a real powerhouse in the Medicare and general health insurance markets.
+Aetna is a huge company, and would have become even bigger if the Humana merger had been approved.
+This makes them a real powerhouse in the Medicare and general health insurance markets.
 Currently, they don’t offer Medicare Advantage in all states – some states are Part D only, so you may need to consider another company if you’re looking for Part C coverage.

 Their options and comparison system are easy to use, and the signup process appears to be straightforward.
 There are some complaints regarding Aetna’s unwillingness to pay claims, but there’s nothing out of line with a health insurance company of this size; more than 23 million members makes a few hundred complaints fairly minimal.

 Aetna offers a selection of straightforward plans with extra options like dental and hearing aid coverage.